 Why CTR?
 While CPA lets you know if conversions are being driven at a profitable rate, CTR lets you see (to a degree) quality of your traffic.
 If performance isn't what you expect, drilling into your CTR can be one way to determine if the terms and ads you are using are having a negative impact on performance.

 Why Conversion Rate?
-Conversion rate is another great metric for really drilling down to how your terms and ads are performing for you.
+Conversion rate is another great marketing performance metric for really drilling down to how your terms and ads are performing for you.
 You may have a great CTR, but if you aren't converting any of those clicks, conversion rate will help tell you that and you'll know it's time to optimize.
 Conversion rate also let's you look at the rate trend (vs. just absolute conversion number trend) which can help you compare to conversion rates from other advertising avenues – comparing to other metrics is vital in understanding how well your campaigns are performing outside of just your PPC silo.

 What PPC metric do I think is bogus/overrated/a waste of time?
 Impression Share.
 It 100% has value, just not in judging performance of your campaigns, esp. against CPA/ROAS goals.
 Just because campaigns have 90% of impression share doesn't mean they are doing well, and having 30% doesn't mean campaigns are doing poorly.
 It's important to look at impression share in conjunction with your goals for it to have value.